 15 November 2013

 It’s an iconic place, as iconic in America as Disneyland and sweet apple pie.
-Yellowstone is a rite of passage for many American families and one for the bucket-list for any wildlife enthused traveler.
+Yellowstone is a rite of passage for many American families and one for the bucket-list for any wildlife enthused traveller.
 In the midst of Wyoming you’ll find 2.2 million acres of Yellowstone National Park, an additional 310,000 in the magnificent Grand Tetons and endless National Forest, yet statistics show that most will speed through the area in a day or two.
 Wildlife is so abundant they still manage to spot bison, elk, pronghorn and the occasional black bear and that is without leaving their SUV.
 However, unbuckle your seat-belts and get off-the-beaten path and the rewards are endless.
 With only 3% of the park developed, it’s the back-country where the bounty of wildlife is hiding.

-Flying into Jackson Hole to stay at the sublime Amangani, I met with the experienced guide and founder of Jackson Wildlife Safaris, Jason Williams, to discuss how guests can their time in the Greater Yellowstone area and to find out what exciting programs we could put together for Scott Dunn guests.
+Flying into Jackson Hole to stay at the sublime Amangani, I met with the experienced guide and founder of Jackson Wildlife Safaris, Jason Williams, to discuss how guests can optimise their time in the Greater Yellowstone area and to find out what exciting programs we could put together for Scott Dunn guests.
 In general, spring and fall are the best times for viewing as animals hide from the heat of summer; they have thick coats, and the sun shines off them attracting predators.
 Yet this is the most popular time to visit.
 Greater Yellowstone gets 3 million visitors a year, with 2 million arriving June to August.
 In these months, hiring a guide with knowledge of the behaviour and habitats of the wildlife is vital.
 There are over 1,000 miles of trails to explore, and the guides know the back-country even by plush SUV and can get you off the main roads quickly.
 They know the patterns and share recent sightings of the big animals – namely bears, wolves and water-loving moose.

 Four-thirty in the afternoon my Amangani guide arrives for a sunset wildlife safari in the Tetons.
 My guide is a biologist come expert on animal behaviour – a treasure-trove of facts on evolution.
 It’s September and the park’s bears are in a feeding frenzy in preparation for hibernation.
 Feeding becomes a full time occupation and therefore if you know the feeding grounds, you find the bears.
 We set off in the swish SUV complete with binoculars and tripods for viewing.
 My guide had seen bear earlier in the day, and so we set off to their feeding ground.
 We walk and then we wait, and wait, but this isn’t a zoo and the bears remain elusive.